Japan and weapons of mass destruction: Weather modification research

-U.S. chemical weapons and Japan
+U.S. chemical weapons

 U.S. chemical weapons in Japan were deployed to Okinawa in the early 1950s.
 The Red Hat mission deployed additional chemical agents in three military operations code named YBA, YBB, and YBF.
 The operation deployed chemical agents to the 267th Chemical Platoon on Okinawa during the early 1960s under Project 112.
 The shipments, according to declassified documents, included sarin, VX, and mustard gas.
 By 1969, according to later newspaper reports, there was an estimated 1.9 million kg (1,900 metric tons) of VX stored on Okinawa.
 The chemical weapons brought to Okinawa included nerve and blister agents contained in rockets, artillery shells, bombs, mines, and one-ton (900 kg) containers.
 The chemicals were stored at Chibana Ammunition Depot.
 The depot was a hill-top installation next to Kadena Air Base.

 In 1969, over 20 servicemen (23 U.S. soldiers and one U.S. civilian, according to other reports) were exposed to low levels of the nerve agent sarin while sandblasting and repainting storage containers.
 The resultant publicity appears to have contributed to the decision to move the weapons off Okinawa.
 The U.S. then government directed relocation of chemical munitions.
 The chemical warfare agents were removed from Okinawa in 1971 during Operation Red Hat.
 Operation Red Hat involved the removal of chemical warfare munitions from Okinawa to Johnston Atoll in the Central Pacific Ocean.

 An official U.S. film on the mission says that 'safety was the primary concern during the operation,' though Japanese resentment of U.S. military activities on Okinawa also complicated the situation.
 At the technical level, time pressures imposed to complete the mission, the heat, and water rationing problems also complicated the planning.